 - We are a local provider (company facts)

 - We have a full portfolio of solutions (product characteristics)

 - Our products have won awards for the past three years (product characteristics)

 - Our products are easier to get up and running and use (competitive advantages)

-- We helped many companies in the chemical industry to decrease cost of goods sold by between 10 to 15% (ROI statics)
+- We helped many companies in the chemical industry to decrease the cost of goods sold by between 10 to 15% (ROI statistics)

 Do not read through the silver bullets like it is a list of features in a brochure.
 Keep the list in front of you and choose a couple that you feel might mesh well with the prospect based on what they’ve shared so far.
 Share the three points that you think will capture the prospect’s attention the most if the conversation up until that point hasn’t uncovered enough information to decipher what points fit best.

 Telling a story about another client you’ve worked with is a very effective way to build interest on a cold call.
 By painting a picture in the prospect’s mind by telling a story of another company that faced similar challenges and then briefly explaining how you helped drive positive improvements and share the company’s results, you can make big steps in terms of how to build interest on a cold call.